LEVC TX vs Nissan Dynamo Electric Taxi

 The LEVC taxi has been designed to be the “ultimate mobile office” for the professional taxi driver.

-As can be expected from a company owned by Geely, and therefore close to safety and comfort champions Volvo, LEVC has created a vehicle packed with features to enhance the driving experience.
-The fully-adjustable and ergonomically-designed seat delivers supportive comfort throughout the day.
+The fully-adjustable and ergonomically-designed seat delivers drivers supportive comfort throughout the day.
 Powerful automatic air conditioning keeps drivers cool under pressure.

 The angled central touchscreen provides access to all of the vehicle’s systems and settings, from incoming calls to satellite navigation assistance.